IBM-Cloud/sap-automated-deployment-scripts/sapsingletierdb2/README.md

 ```
 **Important:** The hostname must have up to 13 characters as required by SAP.
 For more information on rules regarding hostnames for SAP systems, check SAP Note *611361 - Hostnames of SAP ABAP Platform servers*

-Edit your SAP system configuration variabiles that will be passed to the ansible automated deployment:
+Edit your SAP system configuration variables that will be passed to the ansible automated deployment:

 ```shell
 ##SAP system configuration